NFL players’ union extends CBA voting deadline to Saturday

 Many high-profile players have adamantly spoken out against the proposal, including Green Bay quarterback Aaron Rodgers, Seattle quarterback Russell Wilson, Houston defensive end J.J.
 Watt, Pittsburgh center Maurkice Pouncey and Minnesota wide receiver Stefon Diggs.

 Their primary contention with the terms is that they don’t go far enough to reward and protect the players for the extra game.
-Pouncey went so far as to announce recently on social media he was arranging a contingency fund with fellow critics Mike Pouncey, his brother, and Russell Okung that would assist young players in the event of a strike.
+Pouncey went so far as to announce recently on social media he was arranging a contingency fund with fellow critics Mike Pouncey, his brother, and Okung that would assist young players in the event of a strike.
 Okung also is running for NFLPA president, a job Eric Winston is leaving.

 This CBA would give a bigger boost to the rank-and-file players than usual, with a roughly 20% hike to the minimum salary right away, to $610,000.
 That figure would top $1 million by 2029.